 Buffy may be a Vampire Slayer, but the show itself is immortal like a creature of the night, as these 20 timeless quotes prove.

-Twenty years after its original premiere on The WB, fans are still citing this series as a particular source of inspiration, and new viewers continue to discover the cult classic that in many ways facilitated the rise of the TV action heroine.
+More than 20 years after its original premiere on The WB, fans are still citing this series as a particular source of inspiration, and new viewers continue to discover the cult classic that in many ways facilitated the rise of the TV action heroine.

 There are many eloquent things that could and should be written about Buffy, including its cultural significance, and its importance to this author, who found empowerment and self-realization through this world and these characters.
 There is so much to be said about specific storylines, so many episodes to highlight, so much praise to give Joss Whedon, the writers and the cast for the way they brought it all to life and made it feel real, and how they set so many of the rules that still guide TV today.